cyanzhong/docs.taio.app/docs/terms.md

 Please note that we do not promise that all features will be free at any stage in the future.
 The features you are using may require purchase in subsequent versions.

-Please don't worry, we do our best to find a balance between **maintaining the cost of development** and **providing the best user experience** so that everyone can enjoy using a quality product and pay for something that is truly valuable to them.
+Please don't worry, we do our best to find a balance between **maintaining the cost of development** and **providing the best user experience** so that everyone can enjoy using a high quality product and pay for something that is truly valuable to them.

 **Refund**